-- 1 To activate predictive text input, press $\oslash$ , and select Dictionary on.
-This will activate predictive text input for all editors in the phone.
-The indicator (Distribution on the top right of the display when you are writing text using predictive text input. - 2 To write the desired word, press the keys 2abc wxyz 9.
+2 To write the desired word, press the keys 2 abc - wxyz 9.
 Press each key only once for one letter.
-For example, to write 'Nokia' when English dictionary is selected, press mno 6 for N, mno 6 for o, 5 jkl for k, 4 ghi for i, and 2abc for a.
-See the Fig. 9.
-The word suggestion changes after each key press. - 3 When you have finished writing the word and it is correct, confirm it by pressing () or add a space by pressing (). - If the word is not correct, press \ + repeatedly to view the matching words the dictionary has found one by one.
-Or, press & and select Dictionary Matches. - If the ? character is shown after the word, the word you intended to write is not in the dictionary.
-To add a word to the dictionary, press Spell, enter the word (up to 32 letters) using traditional text input, and press OK.
+For example, to write 'Nokia' when the English dictionary is selected, press mno $\mathbf{6}$ for N, mno $\mathbf{6}$ for o, $\mathbf{5}$ jkl for k, $\mathbf{4}$ ghi for i, and $\mathbf{2}$ abc for a.
+The word suggestion changes after each key press.

+- 3 When you finish writing the word and it is correct, to confirm it, press , or press □ ↔ to add a space.
+If the word is not correct, press ★ + repeatedly to view the matching words the dictionary has found one by one, or press , and select Dictionary > Matches.
+If the ? character is shown after the word, the word you intended to write is not in the dictionary.
+To add a word to the dictionary, select Spell, enter the word (up to 32 letters) using traditional text input, and select OK.
 The word is added to the dictionary.
-When the dictionary becomes full, a new word replaces the oldest added word. - 4 Start writing the next word.

-$\Rightarrow$ Tip!
-To set predictive text input on or off, press ${\circ}$ # twice quickly.
+When the dictionary becomes full, a new word replaces the oldest added word. - 4 Start writing the next word. - Strip!
+To set predictive text input on or off, press - ☆ # twice quickly.